 Arctic Security Series

-The MSC Arctic Security Roundtablewas hosted jointly with the Wilson Center's Polar Initiative and the Arctic Circle ausgerichtet.
+The MSC Arctic Security Roundtable was hosted jointly with the Wilson Center's Polar Initiative and the Arctic Circle.
+You can find a brief report here.
 A few photo impressions are available in the photo album of the MSC Core Group Meeting Washington.
-A short roundtable report will be published here shortly.

 Arctic Security and the MSC